FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process/README.md

 - [0.1] - initial version
 - [0.2] - change vote decision process into consensus based one
 - [1.0] - first approved version
-- 1.1 (current) - change structure to keep each FEP in separate directories
+- 1.1 - change structure to keep each FEP in separate directories
+- 1.2 (current) - require Developer Meeting presentation before moving FEP from Draft to Proposed

 ## License